 Second, we always recommend arriving early when visiting The Louvre.
-Arriving before the doors open at 9:00 means there’s less chance you’re going to be battling a crowd to navigate the galleries.
-We also recommend arriving early in order to give yourself enough time to experience everything The Louvre has to offer.
-On average, most visitors spend at least three hours at the museum and many underestimate how much time it will take to see everything that piques their interest.
-If you arrive to the museum early you’ll also be leaving yourself with lots of time to check out the many sights and attractions of the surrounding neighborhood once you’re done visiting The Louvre.
-Get there early, skip the lines, and give yourself enough time to experience all that The Louvre has to offer.
+It’s bets to arrive before the doors open so you can take your time to see everything you want inside the museum.
+On average, most visitors spend at least 3 hours inside.
+If you arrive to the museum early, you’ll also be leaving yourself with lots of time to check out the many sights and attractions of the surrounding 1st arrondissement neighborhood once you’re done visiting The Louvre.

 What to do after visiting the Louvre